 Stages 3 and 4 are the deepest sleep.
 In addition to the building of memory, memory fragments are also being filtered and repaired, and unnecessary memories are removed.
 The secretion of growth hormone and androgen also occurs during these stages to strengthen the recovery of the body.
 Studies have shown that the concentration of androgen in young men who sleep only five hours each night is 10%-15% lower than the average value.

 REM is especially important in terms of action type memories.
 For athletes, this includes technical, self-conscious, and convenient actions.
 With prolonged sleep, the REM is extended.
 On the contrary, lack of sleep will compromise the REM process.
 This is especially important for athletes.
 There are also studies that have verified that you will perform better in weight training with sufficient sleep.

 However, many people over-trust the data and results of the wearable devices and ignore their own physical feelings.
 They become overly concerned, which affects their quality of sleep, which is putting the cart before the horse.
-I would like to recommend everyone here to pay more attention to your satisfaction with the previous night’s quality of sleep, rather than placing 100% of your trust on the data of the wearable devices.
+We can pay more attention to your satisfaction with the previous night’s quality of sleep, rather than placing 100% of your trust on the data of the wearable devices.

 Before a big race, many runners often worry that lack of sleep, whether it’s due to being overly nervous or excited, will affect their performance during the race.
-We can imagine it to be like a week-long “sleep budget.”
+We suggest imagining it to be like a week-long “sleep budget.”
 Under the premise of having adequate sleep during the week, lacking sleep before the race won’t be as serious as you may think.